Honor at Reed

 Appeals

 Either the complainant or respondent may appeal the decision by filing an appeal within ten working days of the receipt of the decision.
-An appeal may be made in writing to the Chair of the Appeals Board (except for academic misconduct cases that were originally heard by the J-Board, for which appeals are made in writing to the Chair of the Administration Committee), on the basis of any (or all) of the following three claims:
+An appeal may be made in writing to the Chair of the Appeals Board (except for academic misconduct cases that were originally heard by the J-Board, for which appeals are made in writing to the Chair of the Administration Committee), on the basis of any (or all) of the following three appeals criteria:

 1. The sanctions were too lenient or too severe,